 Courses are aimed at teachers, school administrators, mentors, parents, students and young adults navigating through life and education in the hope of creating and supporting more successful outcomes for a wide range of neurodiverse people, often including themselves.
 Each course will have clear information about the specific target group, as well as the aims of the course.

 Read our Blog

-Needing support to provide neurodiversity-friendly settings?
+Interested to become a neurodiversity-friendly school?
 Connect with us to find out how we can support you, your students, teachers and parents.